zh-he/zh-he.github.io/_pages/about.md

 Welcome to my github.io personal homepage.My name is Zhihai He.
 I am currently a postgraduate student at East China University of Science and Technology, majoring in electronic information.
 I graduated from Xiangtan University with a bachelor's degree in automation.

-My research interests are mainly in AI for science and machine learning.
+My research interests are mainly in  **AI for science and machine learning**.

 Unfortunately, I don't have any articles published yet, but I'm sure there will be some valuable work in the published column in the future.